andrewmoles2/rTrainIntroduction/r-fundamentals-3/r_fundamentals_3.md

 # Individual take home challenge 2

-In this challenge get the code below to run, it has been jumbled up so needs to be re-ordered.
-The code calculates your week wine consumption.
+In this challenge try to get the code below to run.
+It has been jumbled up so needs to be re-ordered.
+The code calculates your weekly wine consumption.
 When it runs it will print out the following statement *"This week I drank on average 1.71 glasses of wine, 5 red and 2 white"*.

 ```r